Natural Ventilation In Buildings CFD: A Fluent Tutorial on Buildings & Atriums

 - Reference [1]: Fini, Ali Shafiei, and Ali Moosavi.
 “Effects of “wall angularity of atrium” on “buildings natural ventilation and thermal performance” and CFD model.”
 Energy and Buildings121 (2016): 265-283.

-Figure 1: Geometric description of a two-storied building connected to an atrium [1]
+Figure 1: The geometric description of a two-story building connected to an atrium, used as a basis for the high-rise model [1].

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.